labmlai/annotated_deep_learning_paper_implementations/labml_nn/normalization/batch_norm/readme.md

 For example, let's say there are two layers $l_1$ and $l_2$.
 During the beginning of the training $l_1$ outputs (inputs to $l_2$) could be in distribution $\mathcal{N}(0.5, 1)$.
-Then, after some training steps, it could move to $\mathcal{N}(0.5, 1)$.
+Then, after some training steps, it could move to $\mathcal{N}(0.6, 1.5)$.
 This is *internal covariate shift*.

-Internal covariate shift will adversely affect training speed because the later layers ($l_2$ in the above example) has to adapt to this shifted distribution.
+Internal covariate shift will adversely affect training speed because the later layers ($l_2$ in the above example) have to adapt to this shifted distribution.

-By stabilizing the distribution batch normalization minimizes the internal covariate shift.
+By stabilizing the distribution, batch normalization minimizes the internal covariate shift.

 ## Normalization